 Then there is the mental impact of missing teeth.
 Some people stop smiling or laughing, because they’re self-conscious about missing teeth.
 Others have uncomfortable dentures that make it difficult to eat.
-With dental implants, these concerns disappear, and my patients can feel free to laugh, smile, and eat any food they want.
+Through a dental implant procedure, these concerns disappear, and my patients can feel free to laugh, smile, and eat any food they want.

 Will dental implants last forever?
 How should it be maintained?